ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 ![Pipeline](../../static/images/build-and-release-hugo-site-using-azure-pipelines/pipeline.png)
 ![Pipeline](../../../../../images/build-and-release-hugo-site-using-azure-pipelines/pipeline.png)

 The image above shows the various steps that are executed.
 First a build pipeline is triggered whenever I push to master.
 Using a Hugo build task the static site is generated and published as an artifact of the build.
-When the build succeeds a release pipeline is triggered which will take the site and push this into the `ronaldbosma.github.io` repository using a GitHub Pages Publish task.
+When the build succeeds a release pipeline is triggered which will take the site and push this into the `ronaldbosma.github.io` repository using a Publish to GitHub Pages task.

 Although I'm interacting with a git repository during the publish step, I decided to put this step in a release pipeline and not a build pipeline because I'm releasing my site here.
 Not building it.
 This also allows me to add more stages to for example a testing environment or change the target location and type of my site altogether.